KenOcheltree/ilab-open/Developer.md

 ## Step 12.
 Create your onw QNA File and repeat the above with your own data

 # Summary and next steps

+Try running the notebook with the other example data sets.
+You can also experiment with how the number of Epochs and Iterations affect the quality of the gnerated model

+After running through the Instructlab notebook, you are encouraged to create your own QNA file file as desscribed in Step 6.

+You can download your generated model and